** First cohort starting 2nd March 2022 – Secure your place! **

 How inclusion delivers value – suggesting a different approach to the way we look at cultural change.

-The 9 dimensions of inclusion – practical day-to-day guidance on consciously practicing inclusion.
+The 9 dimensions of inclusion – practical day-to-day guidance on consciously practising inclusion.

 Inclusion360 enables a level of self-awareness that is a critical catalyst for leaders to shift their behaviours from unconsciously excluding to consciously including.
 The tool and this webinar allow participants to identify how their leadership is perceived rather than how they intend it.
 Together, they explore the ‘moments that matter’ and inclusive actions for each circumstance.